anandwana001/android-interview/README.md

  - Difference between FragmentStateAdapter and FragmentStatePagerAdapter.
  - Difference between Serializable and Parcelable?
 What are the disadvantages of Serializable?
  - How you could implement observable SharedPrefs or observable Databases i.e. Observe a certain key/table/query?
- - How does layout inflation work from xml tags to view reference in memory?
+ - How does layout inflation work from xml tags to view references in memory?
- - What is a Thread, Handler, Looper and Message Queue?
+ - What is a Thread, Handler, Looper, and Message Queue?
  - What are the different methods of concurrency on Android?
 Can you explain the difference between ExecutorService vs CachedThreadPool vs FixedThreadPool vs AsyncTasks vs HandlerThreads?
- - How does `ViewModel` instance provided to Activity and Fragment.
+ - How does `ViewModel` instance provide to Activity and Fragment?
 How does `ViewModelProviderStore` decide when to retain the instance?
- - How do you inspect and solve Jank issue? [here](https://developer.android.com/studio/profile/jank-detection)
+ - How do you inspect and solve the Jank issue? [here](https://developer.android.com/studio/profile/jank-detection)
- - How does the OutOfMemory happens?
+ - How does the OutOfMemory happen?
  - How do you find memory leaks in Android applications?
  - What is Doze?
 What about App Standby?
  - What does `setContentView` do?